e-gov/GOVSSO/AccessToken.md

 ### 3.1 Requesting Access Token with specific audience

-If the client application has registered more than 1 Access Token audience URL but wants to explicitly get an Access Token with a specific audience URL, then this can be done by adding `audience={{registered URL}}` to the initial authentication request query.
+If the client application has registered more than 1 Access Token audience URL but wants to explicitly get an Access Token with a specific audience URL, then this can be done by adding `audience={registered URL}` to the initial authentication request query.
 If the `audience` parameter is omitted, then all pre-registered audience URLs are returned in the Access Token.

 ***Example authentication request with specific audience URL***
 ````